two-hats/Quick-exporter/README.md

 **You can export images more quickly!!**

-This is a script for Adobe illustorator.
+This is a script for Adobe illustrator.
 It allows us to export images more quickly as usual.
 There are a few ways to export image in illustrator by default.
 However, these ways take long time to do it, so I decided to develop this script.

 ## Installation